BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-08-20-js-nation-react-summit-2024.md

 In order to reduce each of these three costly aspects, Ryan mentions three concepts that new versions of recent JS frameworks, such as React 19, are developing:

-- **islands**: splitting the page in several blocks and render those which never change only on server side,
+- **islands**: splitting the page in several blocks, and render those which never change on server-side only,
 - **server components**: close to the island concept but with the ability to handle state persistence over the client navigation,
 - **resumability**: the ability to defer the hydratation of components until an interaction is requested.